paulhamsh/SparkBoxBlackstar/README.md

 And it will control your Spark 40 amp!!

-It uses a ESP32-C£ Beetle - which is cheap and tiny!!
+It uses a ESP32-C3 Beetle - which is cheap and tiny!!

+The C3 is odd for uploading sketches - you need to link GPIO 9 to ground.
+Also set 'Partition Scheme' to 'No OTA (2mb app/2mb spiffs)' and 'UBS CDC On Boot' to 'No'

 Parts: